-Students are encouraged to report claims or incidents of sexual harassment, teen dating violence or any other prohibited conduct to the nondiscrimination coordinator, building principal, assistant building principal, dean of students, or a complaint manager.
-A student may choose to report to a person of the student's same sex.
+Students are encouraged to promptly report claims or incidents of bullying, intimidation, harassment, sexual harassment, teen dating violence or any other prohibited conduct to the nondiscrimination coordinator, building principal, Director of Student Services, a complaint manager, or any employee with whom the student is comfortable speaking.
+A student may choose to report to a person of the student's same gender.
 Complaints will be kept confidential to the extent possible given the need to investigate.
 Students who make good faith complaints will not be disciplined.